-In addition, Bidders should include costs of any services provided by a transmission entity other than Entergy's Transmission Business Unit or successor organization ("Third-Party Transmission Services") in their proposed Option Premium.
+In addition, Bidders should include costs of any Third-Party Transmission Services in their proposed Option Premium.
 Bidders are responsible for all transmission service costs to deliver energy to the Delivery Point; all other transmission service costs will be borne by the Buyer.